Reteena-Gautham/Bigdata2025/README.md

 **Setup Steps**
 download conda if you do not have it
-1. conda create -n bigdata python=3.9
+1. conda create -n reteenabigdata python=3.10.15
 2. `conda activate bigdata`
 3. pip install -r requirements.txt